HwangKC/openexpraw/README.md

 # openexpraw
-a wrapper for Libraw to get unprocessed data from raw file before using openexpraw, you should compile libraw and opencv core library
+openexpraw is just a c++ wrapper class to get unprocessed data from raw file via open with Libraw.
+before using openexpraw, you should compile libraw (https://github.com/LibRaw/LibRaw/) and opencv core library (https://github.com/opencv).

 # Intro
 1. Clone or download LibRaw 0.19/0.20 and extract to a folder, such as named Libraw